 bgx logo

-A collaborative programme started in 2008, coordinated by Prof Sylvia Richardson
+Phase II: A collaborative programme started in 2008, coordinated by Prof Sylvia Richardson.

 Multi-Mapping Bayesian Gene eXpression for Affymetrix whole-transcript arrays